ll3N1GmAll/AI_GPT4All_Ollama_Models/README.md

-To add ollama models to LM Studio: edit syncmodelsforlmstudio script lines at the top accordingly:
+To add ollama models to LM Studio (work in progress, models recognized; but not working yet): edit syncmodelsforlmstudio script lines at the top accordingly:
 ```
 base_dir=/usr/share/ollama/.ollama/models/